 Jeesoo Park was certified with CorePower Yoga in Washington, D.C., and has been teaching since 2013.
 Her classes are empowering and challenging, designed to help yogis block out the stress of the city and feel strong every day.
 A former Division I track athlete and competitive equestrian, Jeesoo currently volunteers with Exhale to Inhale and teaches Hot Power Flow and Hot Vinyasa classes at New York Yoga on the Upper East Side.
 She works full-time with ABC News, and holds a B.A. from Bucknell University and an M.S. from the Columbia University Graduate School of Journalism.

-Jess Blake has been teaching yoga in New York City for over six years.
+Jess Blake has been teaching yoga in New York City for over eight years.
 She is a 500 hour registered yoga teacher certified through YogaWorks.
 She has additional certifications in Prenatal/Postnatal and Restorative Yoga.
 Jess’ classes consist of intelligent and creative sequencing and she carefully guides her students through each pose so that they can practice with confidence and clarity.
 Jess infuses mindfulness techniques, meditation, and breath-work into her classes, offering students the opportunity to develop a deeper awareness of their own mind-body-spirit connection.
 She brings a sense of presence and compassion into her teaching and aims to create a nourishing and empowering experience for her students.
 To learn more visit www.jessblakeyoga.com.

 Jessica Lillian is a writer and editor with experience overseeing print and online content development at national magazines, launching and managing social media programs, and running independent blogs.
 Her yoga practice, philosophy, and service-focused teaching are continually inspired by literature and lyrics.
 Jessica graduated from 200-hour yoga teacher training in 2014 and has completed training with Lisa Danylchuk on teaching trauma-informed yoga.
 She holds a degree in English from Wellesley College.